influxdata/docs-v2/content/influxdb/v2/reference/glossary.md

 ### primary key

-With the InfluxDB IOx storage engine, the primary key is the list of columns used to uniquely identify each row in a table.
+With the InfluxDB v3 storage engine, the primary key is the list of columns used to uniquely identify each row in a table.
 Rows are uniquely identified by their timestamp and tag set.